Instructional and Performance Technology, Ed.D.

 The Ed.D. in Instructional and Performance Technology prepares students to fulfill leadership roles related to organizational development, performance improvement, technology integration, and workplace learning across multiple sectors.
 Graduates will find career opportunities in K12, higher education, business and industry, military, healthcare, and other organizational settings.
 The Ed.D. in Instructional and Performance Technology is an applied doctoral degree, preparing students to serve as practitioner-scholars, providing leadership, conducting applied research, and guiding change management efforts based on research and best practices related to instructional design, instructional technology, performance technology, and technology integration.
 Students will learn to apply the principles of systems theories, learning theories, communication theories, instructional theories, and applied research to solve organizational problems.

 Students will develop, implement, and evaluate an applied research-based dissertation-in-practice in conjunction with their coursework, which consists of 24-credit hours of IPT Core coursework, 12-credit hours of Research and Analysis Core coursework, and 18-credit hours of Dissertation coursework.
 The anticipated time to completion of all 54 credit hours, including all coursework and the dissertation-in-practice is 3 years.
 This fully online program includes three residencies.
-Each residency is integrated with a Doctoral Seminar class, and will consist of online work before and after the residency, which will consist of a few days of intensive face to face work.
+Each residency is integrated with a Doctoral Seminar class, and will consist of online work before and after the residency, which will consist of a few days of intensive face-to-face work.
 The first seminar will focus on professional and scholarly writing and the skills necessary to lead instructional and non-instructional performance improvement projects.
 The second seminar will focus on the analysis and dissemination of root causes and proposed solutions of identified problems of practice.
 The final seminar will serve as the Capstone Experience for the Ed.D. degree program.
 During this residency students will present and defend the completed dissertation-in-practice and demonstrate mastery of all program level outcomes.

-The expected time to completion is 3-years.
+The expected time to completion is 3 years.
 Students are expected to complete 6-credit hours per semester, year-round.
 If a student deviates from this plan, opting to take more or less credits in a given semester, they should recognize that doing so may impact their time to completion and must work closely with their advisor to determine the impact on the overall degree plan.
 Students who fail to complete all program requirements by the end of the required coursework must enroll in a one-credit hour dissertation-in-practice continuation course each semester until graduation.

-A grade of B or better is required in all coursework.
+A grade of "B" or better is required in all coursework.
 Students earning a grade lower than B will be required to repeat the course, which may delay graduation.
 Student performance will be continually assessed by faculty.
-Students earning more than two grades lower than B, or two or more grades of unsatisfactory during the dissertation-in-practice phase of the program, may not be allowed to enroll in additional coursework and may be dismissed from the program.
+Students earning more than two grades lower than "B", or two or more grades of unsatisfactory during the dissertation-in-practice phase of the program, may not be allowed to enroll in additional coursework and may be dismissed from the program.

 Admissions Requirements

-Students will be admitted to the program in Fall (August start).
+Students will be admitted to the program in the Fall (August start).
 Spring and Summer admission are not offered.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular admission on a holistic review of credentials in which the following criteria are used to assess the potential success of each applicant: